-- Be Safe: Water events can present several potential safety hazards to occupants.
-The potential for slips and falls and electric shock are very real.
-Remember, items soaked with water can be very heavy.
+- Be Safe: Water events can present many possible safety hazards to occupants.
+The potential for electric shock and slips and falls are very real.
+Also, items soaked with water can be very heavy.
 Only complete tasks that can be done safely.

-- Electrical: Be sure to turn off all power to affected rooms of the property.
-Never operate your television or other electrical appliances while standing on wet flooring.
+- Electrical: Turn off the power to affected rooms of the property.
+Don’t operate your television or other electrical appliances while standing on wet carpets or floors.

-- Air Conditioning: Turn your air conditioner on to assist drying during the summer or in more humid regions.
+- Air Conditioning: Turn your air conditioner on to assist drying in summertime or in regions with more humidity.

-- Clothing/Fabrics: Transport wet items to a dry place.
-Do not let draperies to stay in contact with wet floors or carpeting.
+- Clothing/Fabrics: Transfer wet items to a dry area.
+Don’t allow draperies to stay in contact with wet carpeting or floors.

 - Furniture: Move lighter pieces off of the carpeting.
-Place plastic wrap or plastic bags beneath the legs of large furniture.
-Wipe any extra water off of the furniture.
+Place plastic wrap or plastic bags under the legs of larger furniture.
+Wipe any residual water off of the furniture.

 Fire Damage Tips

-- Be Safe: Never reenter affected areas of the house until fire officials have deemed the home completely safe.
+- Be Safe: Never reenter affected areas of the home until fire officials have deemed the home safe.
 Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water that was used to diffuse the fire, and scrapes and cuts from exposed, sharp edges are very real.
-Only perform tasks that can be done completely safely.
+The potential for slips and falls from the water that was used to extinguish the fire, as well as cuts and scrapes from exposed, sharp edges are very real.
+Only perform tasks that can be done safely.

-- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
-Even for a small amount of time, entry by a person can create additional damage.
+- Going Back Inside: The effects of fire damage are measured down to microscopic levels.
+Even for a short time, entry by a person can create extra damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Appliances/Electronics: Don’t any stereo, TV or other electrical appliances until they have been checked by a professional.
-If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Electronics/Appliances: Don’t use any stereo, TV or other electrical appliances until they have been inspected by a professional.
+If the electricity is off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Doors: Shut doors in affected rooms to localize smoke odors as much as possible.
+- Doors: Close doors in affected rooms to localize smoke odors as much as possible.

-- Food Items: Don’t eat food exposed to smoke or any canned items that have been subjected to excessive heat.
+- Food Items: Do not consume food exposed to smoke or canned products that have been exposed to excessive heat.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Pets: Transfer all pets to a clean environment until your property has been completely restored and cleaned.
+- Pets: Relocate any pets to a safe environment until your property has been cleaned and restored.